Southern United States: Religion

-National and International influences
+National and international influences

 Apart from its climate, the living experience in the South increasingly resembles the rest of the nation.
 The arrival of millions of Northerners and Westerners, mainly since the late 20th century, has reshaped the culture of major metropolitan areas and coastal areas.
-Observers conclude that collective identity and Southern distinctiveness are declining, particularly when defined against "an earlier South that was somehow more authentic, real, more unified and distinct".

 While Hispanics have long been a major factor in Texas, millions more have arrived in other Southern states during the 1990s and early 2000s bringing values not rooted in local traditions.
 Historian Raymond Mohl emphasizes the role of NAFTA in lowering trade barriers and facilitating large-scale population movements.
 He adds other factors such as ongoing economic crisis in Mexico, new more liberal immigration policies in the United States, labor recruitment and smuggling, that have produced a major flow of Mexican and Hispanic migration to the southeast.
 That region's low-wage, low-skill economy readily hired cheap, reliable, nonunion labor, without asking applicants too many questions about legal status.
 Richard J. Gonzales argues that the rise of La Raza (Mexican American community) in terms of numbers and influence in politics, education, and language and cultural rights will grow rapidly in Texas by 2030 when demographers predict Hispanics will outnumber Anglos in Texas.
 However thus far their political participation and the Latino vote have been low, so the potential political impact is much higher than the actual one thus far.

-Scholars have suggested that in the Deep South collective identity and Southern distinctiveness are thus declining, particularly when defined against "an earlier South that was somehow more authentic, real, more unified and distinct".
+Scholars have suggested that collective identity and Southern distinctiveness are thus declining in the Deep South, particularly when defined against "an earlier South that was somehow more authentic, real, more unified and distinct".
 On the other hand, Southerners have moved west in large numbers, especially to California and to the Midwest.
 Thus, journalist Michael Hirsh proposed that aspects of Southern culture have spread throughout a greater portion of the rest of the United States in a process termed "Southernization".

+Ethnicity

+The South has the largest African American population by region.
+The South has largely remained a black and white region while the other regions of the US have received larger amounts of Hispanic and Asian immigrants.
+However, the Hispanic population has seen rapid growth in certain areas of the South, particularly in South Florida and South Texas.
+The Upland South is heavily white, with few African Americans in this subregion of the South.